learnwell/learnwell.github.io/_posts/2018-10-30-platforms-for-experimenting-training-learning.md

 3. easy to host
 4. easy to share
 5. easy to touch base regularly via reminders or notifications to stay up-to-date
-6. allows  to create quizzes or lecture content that can allow rich content like developer-code to be present in it.
+6. allows quizzes to be created
+7. supports markdown
+	* embedding developer-code in content.
 Not to run but to display as part of the content, do you have this ability?

-7. Moodle
+9. Moodle
     1. [www.moodlecloud.com](www.moodlecloud.com)
     2. [https://moodlecloud.com/app/en/portal/view/learnwell](https://moodlecloud.com/app/en/portal/view/learnwell)
         1. To login to the portal, your username is your site URL, and your password is your Moodle admin password